kissgyorgy/my-stars/README.md

 - [sciyoshi/django-dbsettings](https://github.com/sciyoshi/django-dbsettings) - NOTE: this project is now maintained by @zlorf: https://github.com/zlorf/django-dbsettings/
 - [django-wiki/django-wiki](https://github.com/django-wiki/django-wiki) - A wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models.
 - [treeio/treeio](https://github.com/treeio/treeio) - Tree.io
-- [getsentry/sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform application monitoring, with a focus on error reporting.
+- [getsentry/sentry](https://github.com/getsentry/sentry) - Developer-first error tracking and performance monitoring
 - [rafalp/Misago](https://github.com/rafalp/Misago) - Misago is fully featured modern forum application that is fast, scalable and responsive.
 - [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 - [mvasilkov/django-google-charts](https://github.com/mvasilkov/django-google-charts) - Google Visualization API template tags and helpers for Django framework